 |However, under the Vic Duties Act, a standard discretionary or family trust will typically be deemed to be a foreign trust if, under the terms of the trust, the trustee has a power or discretion to distribute the capital of the trust, without limitation, to any foreign beneficiary or object of the trust, whether specifically named or simply a member of a general class. |

 Discretionary trusts can avoid being deemed foreign trusts if the trust deed expressly excludes any 'foreign' beneficiaries.
 The SRO accepts that amendments to a trust deed can prevent FPAD from arising, provided that the amendments are validly effected prior to the relevant dutiable transaction occurring.

 The mistakes we are seeing involve practitioners not asking purchasers if they are buying the interest in residential property in the name of a family or discretionary trust.
 Alternatively, they did not consider the definition of foreign trust or appreciate that the SRO had changed its approach to family discretionary trusts.

-All conveyancing practitioners and clerks should familarise themselves with the useful summary of the relevant ‘foreign purchaser’ provisions on the SRO website, including foreign natural person, foreign corporation and foreign trust.
+All conveyancing practitioners and clerks should familiarise themselves with the useful summary of the relevant ‘foreign purchaser’ provisions on the SRO website, including foreign natural person, foreign corporation and foreign trust.